bstee615/bleed/src/main/java/README.md

-# bleed: an extensible program for Java Swing that adds a bubbly particle effect to the mouse.
+# bleed: an extensible program for Java Swing that displays a bubbly particle effect that follows the mouse.

 #### Benjamin Steenhoek
 #### 6/28/2018